ai-systems/hybrid_autoregressive_inference/README.md

 `./evaluate.py --gold=./data/questions/dev.tsv prediction.txt`

 The experiment is performed by default on the dev-set.

-Since the explanations in the test-set are masked, if you want to reproduce the results on this split, you would need to submit the file `prediction.txt` to the official [leaderboard](https://competitions.codalab.org/competitions/20150#results).
+If you want to reproduce our results on the test-set, you would need to submit the file `prediction.txt` to the official [leaderboard](https://competitions.codalab.org/competitions/20150#results).

 ### Bibtex
 If you use SCAR in your work, or find this repository useful, please consider citing our paper! :)